missinglink/huntsman/README.md

 // stay on one domain
 huntsman.extension( 'recurse', {
   pattern: {
-    search: /^https?:\/\/www.example.com/, // uris must be prefixed with this domain }
+    filter: /^https?:\/\/www.example.com/, // uris must be prefixed with this domain }
 })
 ```